shimlab/BLAZE/README.md

     col3: minimum Phred score of the bases in barcode **Note:** col2 and 3 will be empty if barcode not found.
 3. Cell-ranger style barcode whitelist, default filename: whitelist.csv
+4. Knee plot using the raw barcode with high quality.

+**Note:**
+1. The raw barcodes are the 16nt sequence after identifed 10X adaptor within each read without correction for any basecalling error.
+2. This module process individual FASTQ files in the input folder in separate CPUs to achieve multiprocessing.
+This means that the multiprocessing will NOT work if the input folder contains only one large FASTQ file.
+Splitting is recommended in this case.